matias96321/Template-Node.js/README.md

-# Template node js(Api's) backend + frontend(handlebars)
+# Template Node.js + HandleBars

 *Explanation*

-to use when creating a simple api, shortens the steps.
+Template with simple and initial settings to start a quick project

 ***technology***